-10 Must-Visit Ethnic Markets in Metro Phoenix
+11 Must-Visit Global Markets in Greater Phoenix

 Asiana Market

-1116 South Dobson Road #117, Mesa
+1116 South Dobson Road, #117, Mesa

 This market offers a huge variety of prepared foods, ingredients, and ready-to-eat goods from around East Asia, though their main focus is Korean products.
-Try some traditional fresh kimchi, pick up tempura mix and hot pepper paste, and sample Korean barbecue-flavored chips and shrimp crackers.
+At Asiana Market, you can try some traditional fresh kimchi, pick up tempura mix and hot pepper paste, and sample Korean barbecue-flavored chips and shrimp crackers.
 The store is open Monday through Saturday from 9 a.m. to 9 p.m. and on Sunday from 10 a.m. to 8 p.m.

 Lotus International Market

-Note: Editor's note: This story was originally published on July 19, 2017.
-It was updated on May 4, 2019.